mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 teaser: Terraform workspaces, their arguable advantages, and some thoughts on naming convention.
 ---

-**Problem**: How can a single Terraform configuration be used to manage resources across multiple environments or distinct, logical groupings of resources?
+**Problem**: How can a single [Terraform](https://terraform.io) configuration be used to manage resources across multiple parallel environments or distinct, logical groupings of resources?
 What are techniques for adequately isolating Terraform actions against one environment or logical resource grouping such that other environments or groupings aren't inadvertently modified?

-**Solution**: Consider the use of sufficiently granular and descriptively named Terraform [_workspaces_](https://www.terraform.io/docs/state/workspaces.html).
+**Solution**: Sufficiently granular and descriptively named Terraform [_workspaces_](https://www.terraform.io/docs/state/workspaces.html) may help.

 ## Introduction to Terrraform workspaces